Oghma-Infinium/Twisted-Skyrim/README.md

 ### System Requirements

 >  Please note these specs are the best idea of a baseline that I can provide at the current moment, based on feedback I have gotten from testers and my own experiences.
 In the future this will be updated depending on feedback received.
+**THESE ARE DESKTOP RECOMMENDED SPECS, THIS LIST WILL NOT WORK ON LAPTOPS**

 | Spec Category | My Specs (2160p) | Recommended (1440p) |
 |     :---:    |     :---:     |     :---: